tcrisall/helicone/README.md

 <li>Logging and transparency: The main goal is to capture, log, and inspect traffic between Open-WebUI and Ollama for learning.</li>
 </ul>
 <h4>Note:</h4>
-This is a pure hackery, experimental build NOT production-hardened!
+<p>This is a pure hackery, experimental build NOT production-hardened!
 Expect rough edges; this is a very hacky job.
-Good luck and cheers if you decide to use any of this.
+Good luck and cheers if you decide to use any of this.</p>
+<p>I've setup persistent storage so bootstrapping the container is a bit challenging.
+I'm making these notes from memory so this may not be entirely correct...
+Three 'migration' jobs are defined in supervisord.conf, I've set them to not start automatically.
+This means that nothing will work on first boot, you have to exec into the pod and manually start the 3 migration jobs.
+After running them once, destroy the pod and things should work when the new pod shows up.</p>
+<p>There are a ton of ports defined.
+The one's that I use are 3100 (which redirects to 3000 - the web ui) and 8786 (which is the nginx proxy which fiddles with headers then hands things to port 8787).</p>
+<p>I've had great success using Open-WebUI to talk thru Helicone to my local Ollama.
+When starting Open-WebUI make sure you set ENABLE_FORWARD_USER_INFO_HEADERS=true in order to get username logging to work.
+I've also had OpenHands talk thru Helicone which is fascinating but I've not bothered to do anything about username logging with it.</p>